-Texas White Collar Crime Lawyer
+Houston White Collar Crime Attorney

-Providing You With Aggressive Legal Representation When You’re Facing White Collar Criminal Charges
+Providing You With Aggressive Legal Representation When You’re Facing White Collar Criminal Charges in Texas

 The legal team at the Law Offices of Tad Nelson & Associates defends those charged with a variety of white collar crimes.
 We have experience representing clients in both federal and state courts, and are not intimidated by trial.